 Yet another pain-relief option is Cystex, which combines methenamine, sodium salicylate, and benzoic acid.

 Home Remedies for UTIs

-Most home remedies for a UTI revolve around preventing infection, and the only true way to fight a UTI is using antibiotics.
+Most home remedies for a UTI revolve around preventing infection, and the only true way to fight a UTI is by using antibiotics.
 Still, these home remedies may help decrease the risk of developing an infection for those who are more susceptible to UTIs.

 Drink Unsweetened Cranberry Juice